Applications of emulation and Bayesian methods in heavy-ion physics: Bayesian inference: general concepts

 When there are correlations, it is useful to first consider the \emph{correlation} matrix $C$.
 The diagonal elements of the correlation matrix $C$ are $1$.
 The off-diagonal elements depend on the degree of correlation between the observables: $1$ if the observables are fully correlated, $-1$ if fully anti-correlated, $0$ if uncorrelated, and intermediate values in other cases.
 The covariance matrix is related to the correlation matrix by $\Sigma_{j k}=\sigma_j \sigma_k C_{j k}$.

-The model's covariance matrix can be obtained by quantifying the correlation between the different observables as a function of the model parameters.
 When the model is replaced by Gaussian process emulators, the emulators' full (non-diagonal) covariance matrix is used to account for the interpolation uncertainty, the statistical uncertainty, and any correlations between the observables.

 The experimental uncertainties are more challenging, because the covariance matrix is generally not published by experiments.
 Correlations of uncertainties in centrality or momentum are sometimes specified.
 Correlations across observables are rarely available.
 There have been previous attempts to use theoretical information or general guidance to build a model-based experimental covariance matrix for the systematic uncertainty~\cite{Bernhard:2018hnz,JETSCAPE:2021ehl}.
 The effect of these prescriptions has not been studied much yet.
 Note that most earlier studies assume that the experimental statistical uncertainties are uncorrelated, which cannot be correct for all observable (for example, the pion multiplicity and the charged hadron multiplicity).